 6) Tell a story

-The best stories are the ones that you remember.
-So when you write your script, remember that you want to leave a lasting impression.
-Make your audience laugh by telling a funny story at the beginning of your video or convey an inspirational moment by telling the story of how you were able to accomplish something.
-If you’re giving a tutorial, talk about how you learned about the process and how students can benefit from it.
-Adding a human element to any video ultimately leaves a lasting impression.
+The most memorable stories are the ones that make you feel something.
+As you write your script, remember that you want to make a lasting impression.
+Make your audience laugh by telling a funny story at the beginning of your video, or inspire them by talking about how you accomplished a goal.
+If you’re giving a tutorial, talk about how the thing you’re teaching helped you, and how your audience will benefit from it too.

 Practice makes perfect